 Kakani, located in the Nuwakot district, is also a holiday destination to spend a short vacation.
 Kakani day tour is suitable for Himalayas sightseeing and short hiking experience through dense rhododendron forest.
 Observe the strawberry farm of Kakani and explore how local people harvest strawberries on a large scale.

-Similarly, strawberry cultivation is one of the sources of income of people in Jhapa.
+Similarly, strawberry cultivation is one of the sources of income for people in Jhapa.
 Jhapa district of the Terai region is slowly gaining tourist attraction due to its unspoiled beautiful landscape.
-When travelers visit Jhapa, they are awestruck with the unique way of strawberry farming.
+When travelers visit Jhapa, they are awestruck by the unique way of strawberry farming.

 12) Boudha – Laphing